hashicorp/vagrant/website/docs/source/v2/getting-started/boxes.html.md

 The best place to find more boxes is [Vagrant Cloud](https://vagrantcloud.com).
-Vagrant Cloud has a public directory of freely available boxes that run various platorms and technologies.
+Vagrant Cloud has a public directory of freely available boxes that run various platforms and technologies.
 Vagrant Cloud also has a great search feature to allow you to find the box you care about.

 In addition to finding free boxes, Vagrant Cloud lets you host your own